 “Nigel and I climbed Mount Kilimanjaro yesterday,” I emailed, “it wasn’t so tough.”

 “That’s nice,” she said, “you boys have a good time.”

 While on safari our driver ended up losing control of the land cruiser and we ended up in a ditch.
 It seemed like a tame anecdote in need of spicing up.
 (Spicing up.
 See “fraud” above.)
 Wandering around we wondered where our next meal was coming from or if we were going to be the next meal.
 I took this picture:

-When you are a jet setting international professional tourist, you learn to dress the same way wherever you go: the volcanos of Mauna Kea, the top of Kilimanjaro, or the plains of Tanzania.
-Ian loves those shorts.
+When you are a jet setting international professional tourist, you learn to dress the same way wherever you go: the volcanoes of Mauna Kea, the top of Kilimanjaro, or the plains of Tanzania.
+Nigel loves those shorts.
 Now the only error in judgment I will admit to here is that I sent the photo to the boss’s assistant.
 What I got when we got back was predictable: an old fashion ass chewing.

 “You boys must never again take such big chances when you are on a charter!
 Sure, it sounds fun and exciting.
 But what are we going to do with our airplane halfway around the world after our pilots get eaten by lions?”